RengeRenge/RGImageGallery/README.md

 ## RGImageGallery
 RGImageGallery is a viewController which could display image or video like slide show

-- Transition animate and interaction gesture like system "Photos" app
+- Transition animations and interaction gestures like system "Photos" app
 - Customizable toolbar and displayView

-[RGImagePicker](https://github.com/RengeRenge/RGImagePicker) use RGImageGallery to display image, the following screenshots are from RGImagePicker
+RGImageGallery is used for [RGImagePicker](https://github.com/RengeRenge/RGImagePicker) to display image.
+There are some screenshots of [RGImagePicker](https://github.com/RengeRenge/RGImagePicker)

 ![1](https://user-images.githubusercontent.com/14158970/64589139-f2b63400-d3d6-11e9-9f8b-39c8efb510a4.gif)
 ![2](https://user-images.githubusercontent.com/14158970/64589143-f34eca80-d3d6-11e9-89ad-b731b70dd566.gif)